ehmatthes/py-bugger/docs/contributing/index.md

 ### `src/py_bugger/py_bugger.py`

 The `main()` function in `py_bugger.py` collects the `py_files` that we can consider modifying.
 It then calls out to "bugger" functions that inspect the target code, identifying all the ways we could modify it to introduce the requested kind of bug.
 The actual bug that's introduced is chosen randomly on each run.
+Each time a bug is introduced, it's added to the list `modifications`, which is created in `src/py_bugger/utils/modification.py`.

 After introducing bugs, a `success_msg` is generated showing whether the requested bugs were inserted.

 ### Notes